shirocodes/pesaPlan/README.md

             Contact
 1. Features
-    ✔ Budget management: A user sets a budget that tracks expenses for financial planning ✔ Savings and Investment Monitoring: Based off the 20% rule of budgeting.
+    ✔ Budget management: A user sets a budget that tracks expenses for financial planning ✔ Spending monitoring: Based off the 20% rule of budgeting.
-    ✔ Expense categorization: A user defines and visualizes their spending based on categories ✔ Data: The tool uses a dd.json for storing and fetching the users' inputs.
+    ✔ Expense categorization: A user defines and visualizes their expenses based on categories ✔ Data: The tool uses a db.json for storing and fetching the users' inputs.
     ✔ Visualization: Via chart.js, the tool provides statistics and financial advice based off the inputs.

 2. Installation
-    # requirements
+    ✔ requirements
      - install node.js to run json-server
      - install Git to fork and clone the tool's repository
      - after ensuring the right installations are in place: